ezsystems/EzSystemsShareButtonsBundle/README.md

 );
 ```

-Install additional assets (CSS) for default template (bypass this step if you're planning to use custom stylesheets):
+Install additional assets (CSS) for default template (omit this step if you are planning to use custom stylesheets):

 ```twig
 {% stylesheets